ninewise/dissertation/introduction/chapter.md

 between (allowing the incorrect assembly of chimeras) organisms make assembly a hard problem to solve.

 Alternatively, the reads are individually partitioned and assigned to an individual genome [@huson;@brady;@wood2014].
 This process is called binning.
 By directly classifying the reads, assembly problems are avoided, less computations are required, and low-abundance organisms that cannot be assembled *de novo* can still be profiled [@quince].
-Afterwards binning, each bin can still be assembled as if the reads resulted from a genomics sample.
+After binning, each bin can still be assembled as if the reads resulted from a genomics sample.
 Most binning methods work by comparing DNA properties of reads, such as CG-content (the ratio of C- or G-nucleotides to A- and T- nucleotides), to the properties of known genomes.

 ## Unipept